 Electricity

 Repair category 2

 Notes There are no signs of a recent test on the system.
-The electrical fuse box was noted to be of a dated design and will not conform to current regulations.
-A qualified electrician will be able to provide further advice with regards to the current standards.
 It is recommended good practice that all electrical installations should be checked periodically, approximately every ten years or when a property changes hands.
 This should be regarded as a routine safety and maintenance check.